ktoso/rx-wiki/Creating-Observables.md

 <img src="/ReactiveX/RxJava/wiki/images/rx-operators/interval.png" width="640" height="195" />

 To create an Observable that emits items spaced by a particular interval of time, pass the time interval and the units of time that interval is measured in (and, optionally, a scheduler) to the `interval( )` method.

+#### scheduler

+`interval( )` operates by default on the `computation` scheduler and also has a variant with which you can choose which scheduler it operates on by passing it in as a parameter.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#interval(long, java.util.concurrent.TimeUnit)">`interval(interval, unit)`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#interval(long, java.util.concurrent.TimeUnit, rx.Scheduler)">`interval(interval, unit, scheduler)`</a>